Foster Care...The First Placement

 The honeymoon is lovely, the kid is acting like an angel, asking for a drink, asking to use the bathroom....offers to help clean abound & you already adore this kid!
 He's telling you the horrors of his last foster home & how mean they were.
 You start thinking that they are animals for treating this sweet kid so badly.
-Congrats!
-You are a sucker & have been totally played, You can be ticked about it later.
+Don't get sucked into this unless you know it really happened.

 Turns out my kiddo was moved because he got in trouble & didn't want to be grounded so he told the case worker he was scared to go home (to the foster home).
 Which means he gets to move, doesn't get punished, gets new things & a whole new family to start over on.
 See how a kid could get moved around a lot in this scenario?
-Would you fight for him to stay or be ticked he lied about you & let him go?
+Would you fight for him to stay or be ticked he stretched the truth about you & let him go?
 Indeed most just let them go.
 This kid is a hotline call waiting to happen & why risk him coming back?
-He actually wasn't a bad kid...He just made terrible choices.
+In reality he actually wasn't a bad kid...He just made terrible choices.

 Anywho...you will spend the first few days getting to know the kid, tracking down all his doctors, appointments, meds, visit schedule, court schedule & transferring all his school stuffs.
 If he has an IEP (individual education plan) then you will need to set up a meeting & some testing before he can even enroll in school.
 Plan on a week of no school & lots of phone calls.
 Hopefully you have access to the last foster family so you can get the low down on the case & what the kid is capable of.

-While standing in line at the store with a cart full of food the kid is begging for bags of beef jerky...that seem to be priced the same as silver per pound.
+One fine afternoon while standing in line at the store with a cart full of food the kid starts begging, I mean like little kid style begging, for bags of beef jerky...that seem to be priced the same as silver per pound.
 I let him get one bag & the whining continued because he wants a bag a day!
 Um no, not spending $70 a week on jerky.
-His reply was interesting..."Just use that card, it's not like your paying for it" as he point to my debt card.
+His reply was interesting..."Just use that card, it's not like your paying for it" as he pointed to my debt card.

 "Use food stamps"

-"I don't have food stamps, I am using my debit card that goes to my bank account, I'm paying with money I earned"
+"I don't have food stamps, I am using my debit card that goes to my bank account, I'm paying with my money."

 "That's stupid, nobody pays for food!"
 The cashier gave me a look like I was a total low life...I kinda wish I was sporting my proud foster parent shirt right about then.
 I'm not sure he really ever got it...that we used our money & nothing else to pay for things.